 Performance and Body Mapping

-If you are a musician looking to improve performance wellness, understanding the quality of your movement is essential.
+If you are a musician seeking to enhance your performance wellness, understanding the quality of your movement is essential.

 “I injured both wrists in a hand drumming class.
 The injury became chronic and stopped me from playing piano.
 After deciding that the injury won’t heal on its own, I started seeking professional help.
 For the next year and a half, I saw three physiotherapists, two chiropractors, a massage therapist, and two acupuncturists.
 After having spent more than $2000 on treatments that only helped temporarily, my injury still remained.